-Non-compliance of emission limits of SO_2 from the CHPs occurred due to tripping of the de-sulphurisation system caused by residual sulphur from the exhaust heat exchangers.
-The exceedances of NO_x from the CHPs occurred due to system instability caused by prolonged usage of the CHPs.
-The exceedance of CO, NO_x , SO_2 and NH_3 from ASP occurred due to system instability caused by issues in the ASP column and heat exchanger.
+In May 2022, non-compliance of emission limits of SO_2 from the CHPs, NO_x from CHP 3 and CO, NO_x , SO_2 , VOCs, NH_3 and HF from ASP were recorded during the reporting period.
+The exceedances of SO_2 from CHPs and the ASP occurred due to tripping of the de-sulphurisation system caused by the failure of one of the columns of the system.
+The exceedances of NO_x from CHP 3 in early May 2022 occurred due to insufficient feedstock.
+The exceedance of CO, NO_x , VOCs, NH_3 and HF from ASP occurred due to system instability caused by the ongoing performance optimisation of the ASP, resulting in a lowered temperature of the system and the incomplete combustion of biogas.